netcinematics/AI_PHI/README.md

 # AI_PHI

-AI Philosophy - "AI_PHI" - pronounced like WIFI.
+AI Philosophy : "AI_PHI"

+pronounce like WIFI.

-Innovative topics from decades of hands on experience (below).
+Innovative topics from AI transformation of LINGUISTICS and the human mind.

 ## INDEX of PRESENTATIONS on YOUTUBE: